 Samuel Hopkins, a Congregationalist minister in Providence, Rhode Island, issued a public appeal to the Continental Congress in 1776, demanding that it act to end the evil of slavery.

 Over the past four and a half years since I published Hamilton Versus Wall Street, I have worked hard to establish Alexander Hamilton’s identity as the founder of the American System of Economics which built the industrial strength and prosperity of the United States.
-For a self-published volume, with no company or organization behind it, the book has done relatively well, having sold approximately 1600 copies, and gained a certain currency in pro-Hamilton circles.
+For a self-published volume, with no company or organization behind it, the book has done relatively well and gained a certain currency in pro-Hamilton circles.

 Significantly, other voices have jumped in to advocate for a return to Hamiltonian policies as well.